 So, if you have read this far, you are wondering why I even bother to be a candidate.
-I don't have a lot of resources, and I don't have any illusions of victory.
+I don't have a lot of resources.
+At least up until the Democrat withdrew, I have had no illusions of victory.
 In the past, organizations who might otherwise support my view on the issues have automatically endorsed the Democratic candidate on the assumption that he has a better chance of winning.
-It should be perfectly clear at this point that Mr. Harper does not have a better chance of winning.
-His lack of activity so far signals that he is aware of that himself.
+I am still hoping that people and organizations that normally support Democrats will support me and will help me make a race of it.
+Time is short; and so is money.
 But there is still substantial value in doing what we can to give the people a choice, and making an effort to be heard.
 The current attorney general is a strong religious conservative.
 During the recent Court actions over same sex marriage, he made that most obvious.
 At great expense to the taxpayers, he hired a team of LDS attorneys from out of state to make the argument that marriage is not about individual love, but is designed for raising children.
 In making that argument, he appeared to discount the value of marriage between older people who cannot raise children, as well as those who might have medical problems.
 He simply failed to recognize the whole concept of enduring love between two individuals of whatever sex.
 That just didn't seem so important.